jamiahx/MOSSCHaRC/README.md

-MOSCHaRC
+MOSSCHaRC
 ========

-Modular, Open-Source, Classicly Hackable, and Reconfigurable Computer
+Modular, Open-Source, Scalable, Classicly Hackable, and Reconfigurable Computer

+Main Goal: To create a universal system for putting together a computer.